googlecodelabs/migrate-python2-appengine/README.md

 # Modernizing Google Cloud serverless compute applications
 ### To the latest Cloud services and serverless platforms

 This is the corresponding repository to the [Serverless Migration Station](https://bit.ly/3xk2Swi) video series whose goal is to help users on a Google Cloud serverless compute platform modernize to newer Cloud products or other serverless compute platforms.
 Each modernization migration aims to feature a video, codelab (self-paced, hands-on tutorial), and code samples.
 The content initially focuses on App Engine and Google's earliest Cloud users.
+Read more about the [codelabs in this announcement](https://developers.googleblog.com/2021/03/modernizing-your-google-app-engine-applications.html?utm_source=ext&utm_medium=partner&utm_campaign=CDR_wes_aap-serverless_modernizegae_codelabsannounce_201031&utm_content=-) as well as [this one introducing the video series](https://developers.googleblog.com/2021/06/introducing-serverless-migration.html?utm_source=blog&utm_medium=partner&utm_campaign=CDR_wes_aap-serverless_smsintro_201023).

 [Google App Engine](https://cloud.google.com/appengine) (Standard) has undergone significant changes between the legacy and next generation platforms.
 To address this, we've created a set of codelabs (free, online, self-paced, hands-on tutorials) and corresponding videos (when available) to show developers how to perform individual migrations they can apply to modernize their apps for the latest runtimes, with this repo managing the samples from those codelabs.
 Codelab content typically falls into one of these three topics: